HelloBeastie/HelloBeastie.github.io/about.md

 1. We are all qualified in the fields of maths and science
 2. We have work experience in our fields
 3. We find out where the underlying problems are
-4. We are available when other tutors are not
-5. We try and lower fees where we can
+4. We try and lower fees where we can

 * * *
 {::comment}